-The current LTA Organization chart is shown in Figure 94.
-Support for transit operations is provided by one full-time Transportation Planner and a share of the resources of the other staff in the organization, including the Executive Director.
+The current LTA Organization chart is shown in Error!
+Reference source not found.
+Support for transit o perations is provided by one full-time Transportation Planner and a share of the resources of the other staff in the organization, including the Executive Director.
 There is also a Transit Mechanic position dedicated to the transit operations and the contracted staff at MV Transportation and Jovenes de Antaño.